serwy/shellctx/README.md

     2020-01-01T23:24:40.893719    server = python3 -m http.server
     2020-01-01T23:07:57.792251    home = /home/serwy

-It can be used for storing a directory and later changing to it:
+It can be used for storing a long directory for later use:

     $ cd /very/long/directory/to/type/manually
     $ ctx set project `pwd`

     $ cd `ctx get project`

-It can be used to save and load environment variables:
+It can also save and load environment variables:

     $ ctx set myshell $SHELL